tusharsadhwani/blog/src/pages/post/builtins.md

 Now here's the long explanation:

 Python actually has two ways of storing data inside objects: as a dictionary (like most cases), and as a "struct".
 Structs are a C language data type, which can essentially be thought of as tuples from Python.
 Dictionaries use more memory, because they can be expanded as much as you like and rely on extra space for their reliability in quickly accessing data, that's just how dictionaries are.
-Structs on the other hand, have a fixed size, and cannot be expanded, but they take the least amount of memory possible as they pack the space those values one after the other.
+Structs on the other hand, have a fixed size, and cannot be expanded, but they take the least amount of memory possible as they pack those values one after the other without any wasted space.

 These two ways of storing data in Python are reflected by the two object properties `__dict__` and `__slots__`.
 Normally, all instance attributes (`self.foo`) are stored inside `__dict__` the dictionary, unless you define the `__slots__` attribute, in which case the object can only have a constant number of pre-defined attributes.